Harry Clarke (1889 – 1931) was a Dublin-born Irish illustrator and stained-glass artist.

 Harry Clarke left behind a wonderful body of work that we can still enjoy today.

 This article was posted on Wednesday, May 16th, 2018 at 7:17 pm and is filed under Books & Stories, Countries & Cultures, England, Fairy Tales, Illustrators, Ireland, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply